telerik/blazor-docs/components/daterangepicker/overview.md

 ## Component Reference

-Add a reference to the Date Range Picker instance to use its methods.
+Add a reference to the component instance to use the [Date Range Picker's methods](/blazor-ui/api/Telerik.Blazor.Components.TelerikDateRangePicker-1).

 ````CSHTML
 @using Telerik.Blazor.Components